Hotel Torni: History

-The hotel was designed by architects Jung & Jung in 1928, and has 14 stories.
 It is allegedly the place where the murder of the Mata Hari-like Minna Craucher was planned in 1932.

+During the Winter War, the hotel became the base of numerous foreign correspondents.
 The hotel served the needs of air defense during the Second World War, when members of the Finnish women's paramilitary organization Lotta Svärd used it as a watchtower to spot Soviet bombers.
 Immediately after the cessation of the war, Hotelli Torni served as the headquarters of the Allied Control Commission monitoring Finnish compliance with the obligations of the Moscow Armistice.
 It became known as a center of culinary excellence.